oliviarmunoz/noted_backend/assignments/functional-design/concept-design.md

 ## Concept: UserAuthentication [User]

 **Purpose**: Limit access to known users. \
 **Principle**: If a user registers with a unique username and password, they can later log in using those same credentials to prove their identity and gain access.
+If desired, a user can delete their credentials, thus making them invalid for authentication.

 **State**